GDQuest/website/content/docs/guides/learn-godot/beginner/index.md

 ## Contributing to this document

-If you want to contribute to this document please read and follow our [Contributing to Learn to Make Games with Godot Guidelines]({{< ref "docs/guidelines/contributing-to/learn-godot/index.md" >}}).
+If you want to contribute to this document please read and follow our [Contributing to: Make Games with Godot Guides]({{< ref "docs/guidelines/contributing-to/learn-godot/index.md" >}}).
 Your support is very appreciated.
 Please help us improve our quality for everyone!